percona/k8spsmdb-docs/docs/users.md

 Note the following limitation of the current declarative user management implementation:

-* if the password for the user is updated manually in the database, it will not be populated to the users secret.
+* the Operator doesn't track manual password updates in the database which may occur for the declaratively managed users, and doesn't overwrite changed passwords with ones from the users secret.

 ### Create users manually